-At a time when these parents need comfort the most, there is no one to hug.
-Unfortunately, we can’t change this.
+Unfortunately, we can’t change the fact that 1 in every 125 babies is born with a serious heart condition.
+We can’t change the fact that most of these babies will need surgery to survive.
 But we can make sure parents know they’re not alone – that we and the heart community are always here for them.
 That’s why we’ve created hug buttons to give parents a virtual hug when they need it.
 They can take this button with them into hospital and to appointments to remind them that they’re not alone.
 It can be given to siblings, placed under pillows, or kept in pockets.

 A £10 donation, will provide one family with a virtual hug.
 Your donation will enable us to send one of our family support packs to a heart family, along with a hug button.
 And when you make your donation, you can also leave a message of support for that family.

 Please donate £10 now and don’t forget to include your message of support in the text box.
 We will write this message on the postcard that accompanies the hug button and send it, along with our support pack, which is full of advice from other heart parents and health professionals about CHD and being in hospital, to a family who needs it.

 You can also donate by text – just text HEARTHUGS to 70085 to donate £10.
 Texts cost £10 plus one standard rate message and you’ll be opting in to hear more about our work and fundraising via telephone and SMS.
 If you’d like to give £10 but do not wish to receive marketing communications, text HEARTHUGSNOINFO to 70085.

 Danielle and Joe’s Story